sakshi1303/DataEngineerDummy2/docs/BestPractices.md

 5. Point 4 is not an excuse for whole dataset testing.

 6. Always try a combination of things before making any judgement.
 There is no right or wrong answer.
 Situation is different for each scenario.

+7. In any ETL pipeline , delta  load is the key , you should have a defined process for loading only those records which are either failed or missed.

+8. Performance is of most importance.
+All other problems are solved easily once you factor in high performance.
+There is a great pushback from business community about being functionally correct.
+However, we still need to focus on performance because it improves overall productivity.

+9. A table should either have huge number of rows or huge number of columns but never both.
+This is the first step in performance resolution .

+10. Complex SQL queries should be used , however it should be limited to 4 or 5 tables.
+Anything more than that you should either change your data model or create a staging/temporary table to apply further logic.